You may be asking yourself how to do a work-related videoconference from home without looking unprofessional.

 If the light is still on, check again whether you have left the call correctly.

-The problem is that people are already too familiar with the rules but only fail to follow them.
+The problem is that people are already too familiar with the ground rules but only fail to follow them.

 I hope that this list of tips for conference calls would help you achieve your career goals in the virtual industry.